seflless/mary-gearvr/README.md

 # Instructions
 To get this working on the GearVR.
 Assumes you already have the Oculus app setup.

-  1. Install Milk VR (The best Spherical Sterescopic playback app at the moment)
+  1. Install Milk VR
+    - Best Spherical Sterescopic playback app at the moment
   2. Download ```MaryGearVR.json``` and ```downloads/MaryGearVR.mp4``` to your GearVR device
     - Email the [Downloads](http://francoislaberge.com/mary-gearvr/downloads/) page to yourself for easier downloading
     - ```MaryGearVR.json``` is necessary for Milk VR to recognize and display the video in its UI